 If, however, you usually opt for choice 1 or 2 you may want to investigate why.

 Also, you may need to find someone to help guide you into the new territory.
 In the hero’s journey, the heroine always has a helper.
-In growing lifework you need a helper too.
+In navigating your purpose and potential, you always have a guide nearby.
 It’s much easier to face fears when you have a support system to help you through them.
 But you need to make the first move and reach out for assistance.